 - While Gladiator is a 100-card singleton format, IT IS NOT A COMMANDER VARIANT.
 It does not utilize color restrictions for deck building, and is not designed for multiplayer.

 - Gladiator is a community driven format.
 It is unsanctioned and has no association with Wizards of the Coast.
-It has no association with sanctioned Historic Formats on MTG: Arena.
+It has no association with sanctioned formats like Historic on Arena.

 - Gladiator is a distinct format from Historic Highlander, Canadian Highlander, Seven Point (Auslander), and other singleton formats.
 Players new to competitive singleton are encouraged to experience the joy of playing those formats, some of which have thriving communities on Discord and Magic Online.